Hire employees with the No.1 EOR in India

 What is the cost of EOR in India?

-What is the future of EOR?
+What is the future of EOR in India?

 Aditya Nagpal, founder of Wisemonk.io, is a leading expert in Employer of Record (EOR) services in India.
 With over eight years of experience in HR and HRTech, he specializes in Indian payroll compliance and understanding the country's diverse talent landscape.
 Aditya has guided employee engagement programs for 50+ companies, including Amazon India and Novartis, and crafted India-specific policies for international organizations.